Xilinx/brevitas/src/brevitas_examples/stable_diffusion/README.md

 We support ONNX integer export, and we are planning to release soon export for floating point quantization (e.g., FP8).

-To export the model with fp16 scale factors, enable `export-cuda-float16`.
+To export the model with fp16 scale factors, disable `export-cpu-float32`.
 This will performing the tracing necessary for export on GPU, leaving the model in fp16.
 If the flag is not enabled, the model will be moved to CPU and cast to float32 before export because of missing CPU kernels in fp16.

 To use MLPerf inference setup, check and install the correct requirements specified in the `requirements.txt` file under mlperf_evaluation.